watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Containers and DevOps.md

     :wq
     <Enter>
     ```
+8. Update the permission for the fabmedical file

+    ```text
+     sudo chmod 600 ~/.ssh/fabmedical
+     ```

-8. Connect to the new VM you created by typing the following command:
+9. Connect to the new VM you created by typing the following command:

     ``` bash
      ssh -i [PRIVATEKEYNAME] [BUILDAGENTUSERNAME]@[BUILDAGENTIP]